Jazz Up Your Cheesy Potatoes!

 Potatoes are an important food staple and are the number one vegetable crop in the world.
 Also known as a comfort food, potatoes are a common dish any day of the year.
-Whether it's the main course or a side dish, potatoes are the most commonly consumed vegetable year round.
+Whether it's the main course or a side dish, this tuber is the most commonly consumed vegetable year round.

 There are so many ways you can shake up your potato dish, whether it be mashed, baked, roasted, or fried.
 Having them two, three, even four times in a week is possible without ever having the same recipe twice.
 Below are just three ways to create cheesy potatoes.